📚

 The First Law of Thermodynamics

 This is the law of conservation of energy.
-The law states that, in a closed system, energy cannot be created or destroyed, it can only be transformed from one form to another.
+The law states in a closed system energy cannot be created or destroyed, it can only be transformed from one form to another.
 Like the image below, 100kcal of ice cream should get you 100kcal of kinetic energy.
 So why doesn’t it work that way?

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-qWK0h9jVpjUe.JPG?alt=media&token=0ab6693c-c1e1-4d15-b0eb-c7c0c8dd4519